 Water, it does the body good.

-About 70 percent of the human body is comprised of water, which is needed to carry nutrients to your cells, keep your body temperature normal, lubricate and cushion joints, protect your spinal cord and other sensitive tissues, and to get rid of wastes through urination, perspiration and bowel movements.
+About 70% of the human body is made up of water.
+It is needed to carry nutrients to your cells, keep your body temperature normal, lubricate and cushion joints, protect your spinal cord and other sensitive tissues, and to get rid of wastes through urination, perspiration and bowel movements.
 And, for children, adequate hydration can improve their cognitive function.

 But, according to a new study from the Harvard T. H. Chan School of Public Health, more than half of children and teens in the United States are not properly hydrated.
 Some 54.5% of the students who participated in the study had urine concentrations that showed they were well below their minimum daily water intake.
 Even more surprising, nearly one in four kids said they drank no water at all during the course of their day.

-“Don’t wait for your child to tell you he or she is thirsty, they probably won’t.
+“Don’t wait for your child to tell you he or she is thirsty.
+They probably won’t.
 And, if they do, there’s a good chance that they are already dehydrated,” said Dr. John O’Reilly, a pediatrician at Baystate Children’s Hospital.
 “Don’t wait to hydrate.”

 Children should drink water at least 30 minutes before going outdoors on days when the temperatures are 90 degrees and above.
 The American Academy of Pediatrics (AAP) recommends 5-9 ounces (depending on a child’s weight) of cold water or sports drink every 20 minutes for children outside in those high temperatures.